sbrow/ps/README.md

 `sbrow:` (2) Make TextLayer a subclass of ArtLayer.

-`sbrow:` Reduce cylcomatic complexity
+`sbrow:` Reduce cylcomatic complexity of ActiveDocument().

-`sbrow:` Does funky things when passed invalid layername.

-`sbrow:` Move to Document
+`sbrow:` refactor Close to Document.Close

-`sbrow:` get rid of the semicolon.
+`sbrow:` get rid of the semicolon at the end of JSLayer.

 ## <a name="pkg-doc">Documentation</a>
 For full Documentation please visit https://godoc.org/github.com/sbrow/ps